tinymce/tinymce-docs/ui-components/dialogcomponents.md

 ### button

-A **button** component to be used inside the dialog body.
+A **button** is a component to be used inside the dialog body.
 These buttons differ from toolbar buttons and dialog footer buttons.

 ```js